gallochris/fyi.dadgumboxscores/hugo_source/content/posts/retrospect.md

 Can Andrew Platek play reserve minutes as a point guard?

-Will Leaky Black or Colby White be able to fill that role?
+Will Leaky Black or Coby White be able to fill that role?

 {{< tweet 975516500642684929 >}}